ibm-cloud-docs/vpc/vpe-bind-unbind-reserved-ip.md

 1. From the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/vpc-ext){: external}, select the Menu icon ![Menu icon](/images/menu_icon.png), then click **VPC Infrastructure > Virtual private endpoint gateways** in the Network section.
 The Virtual private endpoint gateways for VPC page appears.
 1. Highlight the row of the gateway in the table, then click **Reserve or bind IP** from the overflow menu ![overflow menu](images/overflow.png).
 Alternatively, you can click the gateway name and access this link from the endpoint gateway's details page.

-   If you did not reserve or bind an IP during endpoint gateway creation, this link appears in the IP Address column in the table.
+   If you did not reserve or bind an IP during endpoint gateway creation, this link appears in the IP address column in the table.
    {: note}

    ![Binding a reserved IP address](./images/vpe-bind.png "Binding a reserved IP address")

-1. From the Reserved IP side panel, have IBM select an IP address for you from the subnet listed, or select from existing IPs.
+1. From the Reserved IP side panel, have IBM select an IP address for you from the subnet that is listed, or select from existing IPs.

    You can bind only one reserved IP to one endpoint gateway from each zone.
 To bind a reserved IP to an endpoint gateway, you must have an existing subnet.
-You should also make sure that there are no subnets of the VPC that are bound to the same zone.
+You need to also make sure that no subnets of the VPC that are bound to the same zone.
    {: important}

-1. Specify whether or not you want to automatically delete the reserved IP if the endpoint gateway is deleted.
+1. Specify whether you want to automatically delete the reserved IP if the endpoint gateway is deleted.
 Then, click **Reserve IP address** to bind the address to this endpoint gateway.

 ### Unbinding a reserved IP address
 {: #unbind-reserved-ip}